ricxi/a5-seg2105z/README.md

 # Assignment 5 (SEG 2105 Z)

-Extension/Revamp of the Pandemic System (Assignment #2)
+Pandemic Registration System (A component based on Assignment #2)

-**Description:** a simple system that helps test providers to administer viral tests and for lab technicians to record test results for patients.
+**Description:** a simple system that patients can use to register for a virus test.
+Medical staff can then open a repository

 ## Design & Architecture